Ep. 66 How Johnson and Johnson values guides them from the past to the present with Margaret Gurowitz

 I first met Margaret when I visited the Johnson & Johnson museum.
-Her unique way of bringing history to life really stood out to me and I am so excited to share all the incredible stories that Margaret has unearth during her research in the archives of Johnson & Johnson!
+Her unique way of bringing history to life really stood out to me and I am so excited to share all the incredible stories that Margaret has to unearth during her research in the archives of Johnson & Johnson!

 In this Episode:

-How did you advance from a researcher to now the Chief historian at Johnson and Johnson?
+How did you advance from a researcher to now the Chief Historian at Johnson and Johnson?

 - Margaret started working for Johnson & Johnson in 1988 as a researcher and has been with the company for her entire career.

 - She started the companies history blog called Kilmer House in order to share the unique stories and history of Johnson & Johnson – not just to the employees but also to the public.